mja65/Emu68-Imager/docs/amigautilities.md

 ## TransferKick

 If you want to use WHDLoad Games and/or Demos then you will need to have kickstart ROM files present in the Devs/Kickstarts drawers.
 We have provided a script that will make it easier for you to copy proper kickstart files automatically to the folder from the FAT32 partition.<br>
 You can copy all your kickstart rom files into folder named Kickstarts on the FAT32 partition.
-After you boot your amiga click on the **TransferKick** icon and a script will check for all suitable kickstart rom files and copy them to Devs/Kickstarts for you.
+After you boot your Amiga click on the **TransferKick** icon and a script will check for all suitable kickstart rom files and copy them to Devs/Kickstarts for you.

 ## InstallPackages